Dami1VDC/Dami1VDC/README.md

-- 👋 Hi, I’m @Dami1VDC
+- 👋 Hi, I’m Damien
-- 👀 I’m interested in backend
+- 👀 I’m interested in backend mostly!
 - 🌱 I’m currently learning pHp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...